4 Day Snaefellsnes & South Coast

 Easy to moderate

-Minimum age is 8 years old for glacier hike, and 12 years old for snorkeling.
+Minimum age is 8 years old for glacier hike.
 If children under those ages are on the tour, then an adult needs to stay with them while others do these activities

 ✓ Kirkjufell, “the Church Mountain” & Kirkjufellfoss waterfall

 ✓ Búðakirkja, “the Black Church of Búðir”